Should You Visit Avignon? Here Are 10 Beautiful Reasons

 Mountain View of Moustiers Sainte Marie

-I have a list of the most beautiful villages in the South of France.
-In the 10 villages listed in that post, the 3 closest to Avignon are the following: Aigues Mortes, Gordes, and Moustiers Sainte Marie
+I’ve compiled a list of the most beautiful villages in the South of France and the three closest to Avignon are Aigues Mortes, Gordes, and Moustiers Sainte Marie.

 Gate of Aigues Mortes, Day Trip from Avignon, Reason to visit Avignon